GallonSchimmer/Lime-Survey-AudioUpload-Plugin_Test_Phase/README.md

 ## Overview

+Integrating an audio player, a file upload field, and a hidden input field into the Lime Survey question:

-This Lime Survey plugin, named `AudioUploadQuestion`, introduces a new question type allowing users to upload audio files.
+This Lime Survey plugin, named `AudioUploadQuestion`, will allow users to upload audio files.
 The plugin includes a File Handling Module that activates an "Enable audio upload" option in the Lime Survey question settings.

 ### Lime Survey Environment